Leniewo: History

+In a church document from 1775 it was recorded that Leniewo had 109 people living in 28 houses.
 According to the 1921 census, the village was inhabited by 157 people, among whom 2 were Roman Catholic, 149 Orthodox, and 6 Mosaic.
 At the same time, 11 inhabitants declared Polish nationality, 146 Belarusian.
 There were 36 residential buildings in the village.